 When you post to a preprint server you retain full copyright over your article and are free to post it in as many places as you like.
 However, having more than one version in different places could reduce the usage counts and metrics obtained here and on other sites.

 Once your paper is posted online, use the share icons in your author dashboard to share on social media or through email.
 You can reply to comments and engage with the community directly.
 You can also flag comments you find inappropriate.
+Read more about how to make the most of your preprint using social media here.

 If your paper is rejected, all information corresponding to the journal will be removed, leaving only the article and any revisions that have been submitted.
 You are free to send the link to your article to other journals as part of a future submission.